dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ## "MalformedMessage"

-Details of malformed messages.
+Details of malformed DNS messages.
 A map containing the following:

 Field | M | T | Description
 :-----|:-:|:-:|:-----------